rabbibotton/clog/README.md

 for communications and the browser to render a GUI that maintains an active soft realtime connection.
-For most CLOG applications all programming logic, events and decisions are done on the server which can be local or remote over the web.
+For most CLOG applications all programming logic, events and decisions are done on the server which can be local, or remote over the web.

 CLOG is developed on an M1 MacBook with ECL, it is tested fairly regulary with SCBL on Linux, Windows and Intel MacBook.
 It should